Panangad, Kochi: Education

-It also has a high school named Panangad V.H.S.S(Vocational higher secondary school) and other smaller private schools nearby among which the prominent ones being HIRA public school, Sri Sri RaviShankar school etc. There are two public libraries at panangad, one at kamoth a small junction in panangad and other one at the end of the panangad road which also houses the private bus stand and an abandoned boat jetty.
+It also has a high school named Panangad V.H.S.S(Vocational higher secondary school), a UP school named St.Antony's UP School near St. Antony's church and other smaller private schools nearby among which the prominent ones being HIRA public school, Sri Sri RaviShankar school etc. There are two public libraries at panangad, one at kamoth a small junction in panangad and other one at the end of the panangad road which also houses the private bus stand and an abandoned boat jetty.

 KUFOS

 The Kerala University of Fisheries and Ocean Studies, an autonomous publicly funded institution established on 20 November 2010 and the first Fisheries University in India coming under the Fisheries Ministry is headquartered at Panangad along the NH-66.
 It is the primary instrument of Kerala state in providing human resources, skills and technology required for the sustainable development of fisheries and the ocean.
 It acts as a centre of excellence for human resource development in Fisheries and Ocean Studies and the nodal agency to establish relationship with institutions and universities functioning at national and international level.

 On Sept of 2017, Kufos inaugurated their amenity centre built close to the junction.
 The centre will house units that sell the fishlings produced at the university and food products developed by the students, guidance centre for farmers, and banks.
 The facility, which was set up at a cost of ₹2.60 crore, is open to the public.